openstack/ovn-bgp-agent/doc/source/contributor/bgp_mode_design.rst

    .. note::

-    If you what to filter the tenant networks to be exposed by some specific address scopes, add the list of address scopes to ``addresss_scope=XXX`` section.
+    If you want to filter the tenant networks to be exposed by some specific address scopes, add the list of address scopes to ``addresss_scope=XXX`` section.
 If no filtering should be applied, just remove the line.